barbedStingray/hobbit-hues/Checklist.md

     [] how to use it
     [] clarify parts that may be less specific

-## Stretch Goals
-    [] community page displaying a list of 10 random projects.
-    [] ability to toggle public/private projects from the user (think boolean column in "projects" sql)

 ## Bug Hunt
-    [] animations for projectItems and paintItems do not animate upon first view, but every time after they work fine
-    [] css background image / viewport relationship is slightly askew [] make sure item renders are ordered the way you need (GET requests alphabetical) [] scroll divs affect the heights awkwardly (maybe left to right scrolls?)
+    [] animations for projectItems and paintItems do not animate upon first view, but every time after they work fine [] css background image / viewport relationship is slightly askew [] make sure item renders are ordered the way you need (GET requests alphabetical) [] scroll divs affect the heights awkwardly (maybe left to right scrolls?)